 Unli Korean BBQ at Romantic Baboy

-For P499, you get unlimited choice of 8 types of pork and beef, 6 types of dishes, rice and lettuce, and gochujang jiggae (spicy soup).
-For the meat, you can choose from the following:
+For P499, you get unlimited choice of 8 types of pork and beef, which includes plain and marinated flavors.
+You can choose from the following:

 - Herb samgyupsal (herb-flavored pork belly)